XYZ: Online Manual

 Functions available at run time

 Extensions can call the following functions after loading is complete.
 This means that they should only be called from inside check or fix functions, or in an “end” hook.
-The functions listed in the “Functions available at load time” section earlier are also still available.
+The functions listed in the previous “Functions available at load time” sub-section are also still available at run time.

 stripExceptions FILE

-Remove any exceptions for the current item, that had been added with exception-add, from the file FILE.
+Remove any exceptions for the current item, that had been added earlier with the “exception-add” action, from the file FILE.
 This should be called in check functions between generating a list of possible faults and acting on that list.

 fsOwnerUid PATH